What is Hanukkah?

 Where Do I Get a Menorah?
 Will This Cost Money?

 You can find everything from paper decorations to electric, light-up art pieces online starting as low as $10.
-We made easy links for you HERE.
+Check your local big box store, or Google “electric menorah” or “Hanukah decorations” for lots of options.

 I’m Not Jewish.
 Is It OK for Me to Own and Display a Menorah?

 Absolutely.
+If you are not Jewish, the use of a menorah for these purposes is not a religious act.
+It’s simply a show of solidarity.
 Jews make up less than 2% of the US population and less than 0.2% of the global population.
-At this moment, our very small community needs your visible support.
-Not only does it help your friends feel less alone, but it also helps show unity in the face of hatred.
+Our very small community needs your visible support.
+Not only does it help your friends feel less alone, but it also shows unity in the face of hatred.